HJfod/BetterEdit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Use the Crash report form to report crashes, and the Suggestion form to suggest new features!
+about: Use the Crash Report form to report crashes, and the Suggestion form to suggest new features!
 title: ''
 labels: bug
 assignees: HJFod